NoahSchmitz/noahschmitz.github.io/_posts/2014-09-21-a-crash-course-in-leatherworking.md

 Figuring out how to attach the elastic was all me.
 I used this white elastic (instead of black) because it was the only color I had!

 I punched two holes in the back cover and tied a simple loop in the elastic.
 Works like a charm.
-(Cell phone pics, sorry) My first holes were to close to the edge, and the elastic was sliding off the corners, I would recommend going about 30mm in
+My first holes were to close to the edge, and the elastic was sliding off the corners, I would recommend going about 30mm in

 ![IMAG0176.jpg](/media/IMAG0176.jpg)